 By Bus: Blue Star No 6:

 A regular hourly (every other hour on Sundays and bank holidays) bus services a route between Southampton and Lymington.
 The nearest bus stop to the Farm is Ashdene Road/Whartons Lane.
-The nearest bus stop to the train station is the Ashurst Post Office.
+The nearest bus stop to the train station is next to the arcade of shops and the Happy Cheese pub at Ashurst.

 Nearest train station: Ashurst, New Forest.
 Situated next to the New Forest Hotel.